kadel/rhdh-local/README.md

 1. (Optional) The `git` command line client for cloning this repository (or you can download and extract the Zip from GitHub)
 1. (Optional) A GitHub account if you want to integrate GitHub
 1. (Optional) The node `npx` tool if you intend to use GitHub authentication
+1. (Optional) A [Red Hat account](https://access.redhat.com/RegistryAuthentication#getting-a-red-hat-login-2) if you want to use PostgreSQL database

 ## Getting Started With RHDH Local